Wings of Gratitude at CSU Palliative Care Symposium 2023

 — Harriet Goldhor Lerner

-Hope Made Visible™, San Diego Cancer Research Institute’s global expressive arts initiative, has received even greater attention since the whole world turned upside down, and outside-in, because of the COVID-19 pandemic.
+Hope Made Visible™, International, San Diego Cancer Research Institute’s global expressive arts initiative, has received even greater attention since the whole world turned upside down, and outside-in, because of the COVID-19 pandemic.
 More than ever people have been seeking creative ways to stay connected and feel the support of the community while physically distanced and only able to see each other’s eyes in public.
 Especially for our vulnerable cancer survivors and their families, the elderly, or those who live alone, the isolation can be particularly grueling; no hugs, no shaking hands, no getting together for workshops, no group activities, and limited travels are taking a toll as we approach the 8-month mark and likely expect prolonged social distancing recommendations will remain in place next year.

 The pandemic added a thick layer of anxiety, lack of freedom, irritability, and fatigue to those affected by cancer; patients have been expressing that their view of cancer as the most serious, life-altering experience they could ever experience evolved into a whole new level of emotional and mental stress.
 More than ever supportive services, coping skills, and resilience through meaningful engagement need to be enhanced, especially in the prolonged quarantine.